a-img-2

 Knowing the ins and outs of litigation makes Jennifer uniquely positioned to assist her clients to anticipate and avoid it where possible.
 General counseling work is also a large part of Jennifer’s practice, and she brings her litigation background to bear to help her clients understand potential outcomes before disputes have the chance to snowball into litigation.
 In or out of court, Jennifer applies the same conscientious approach and prioritizes understanding and working towards her clients’ goals.

-Jennifer’s background is varied, and includes three years as a clerk in the Staff Attorneys’ Office for the United States Court of Appeals for the Second Circuit, and approximately ten years of experience handling a wide variety of real estate and litigation matters, with a focus on condominium, cooperative, HOA, employment and discrimination issues.
-She has extensive litigation experience in New York state and federal courts, and before federal, state and local agencies, including work as appointed insurance defense counsel to employers, condominium, cooperative and non-profit boards, board members and agents.
-Jennifer handles all facets of litigation, including pre-litigation investigations, motion practice, trials, and appeal work.
+Jennifer’s background is varied and includes three years as a clerk in the Staff Attorneys’ Office for the United States Court of Appeals for the Second Circuit, and approximately ten years of experience handling a wide variety of real estate and litigation matters, with a focus on condominium, cooperative, HOA, construction, insurance, employment and discrimination issues.
+She has extensive litigation experience in New York state and federal courts, before federal, state and local agencies, and before AAA and other arbitration facilitators.
+This includes work as appointed insurance defense counsel to employers, condominium, cooperative and non-profit boards, board members and agents.
+Jennifer handles all facets of litigation and arbitration, including pre-litigation investigations, motion practice, hearings, trials, and appeal work.

 July 2020 – A. Michael Tyler Realty v.
 9 Barrow (Supreme Court, New York County) – Negotiated favorable settlement of dispute between board and terminated managing agent, following two years of litigation and favorable decisions on motions to dismiss and to quash subpoenas.